Neaj-Morshad-101/neaj-devops-lab/qdrant/standaone_guide.md

-Of course!
-This is an excellent way to learn Kubernetes by doing.
-We will build on your provided manifest to include the two services you requested and create a complete, step-by-step guide from deployment to data insertion and verification.

 ### Goal

 Our goal is to deploy a **standalone Qdrant instance** on Kubernetes using raw YAML manifests.
 This setup will include: